BA Archaeology with Professional Placement

-Beyond the Field School, you’ll be encouraged to get involved with excavations in the UK and Europe, spanning prehistoric monuments, Roman cities, and medieval castles.
+Beyond the Field School, many of our modules include field trips to sites and museums around England.
+You’ll be encouraged to get involved with research excavations in the UK and Europe, spanning prehistoric monuments, Roman cities, and medieval castles.

-Archaeology is not just about digging – it's also an academic subject that will teach you valuable theoretical and practical skills, with opportunities to use specialist equipment and GIS (geographical information systems), work in laboratories, and access the University’s three on-campus museums.
+Archaeology is not just about digging – it's an academic subject that will teach you valuable theoretical and practical skills.
+You’ll also have the opportunity to use specialist equipment and GIS (geographical information systems), work in laboratories, and access the University’s three on-campus museums.